 “It’s also worth asking why there are people even today who don’t feel confident coming out.”

-He said the event is not a “sex party” but they did want to pay “cheeky” tribute to George’s love of cruising.
+Although Alex stated the event is not an actual ‘sex party’.
+However, organisers do want to pay “cheeky” tribute to George’s love of cruising.

 Queer Tours of London organiser Nell Andrew said George Michael’s presence was “stronger than ever”.